Home » Course » Desserts

 The sweet mangoes are paired with sticky sweet steamed glutinous rice, which unlike most rice, is traditionally steamed, not boiled.
 Glutinous rice is drizzled with a creamy and rich coconut sauce, which really gives it its signature flavor.

-You can use other rice to make mango sticky rice, such as jasmine, sushi rice etc, but traditionally glutinous rice is used because of its fragrance and sticky texture.
+You can use other rice to make mango sticky rice, such as jasmine, sushi rice etc., but traditionally glutinous rice is used because of its fragrance and sticky texture.

 Ingredients

-It may seem like a complex dessert, but truly Mango Sweet Sticky Rice calls for only few ingredients and little time in the kitchen, and you can indulge in all the Mango Sticky Rice magic you want.
+It may seem like a complex dessert, but truly Mango Sweet Sticky Rice calls for only few ingredients and little time in the kitchen, and you can then indulge in all the Mango Sticky Rice magic you want.

 Here are the ingredients you will need:

-- corn starch – used to thicken the coconut sauce
+• corn starch – used to thicken the coconut sauce.

 How to make Mango Sweet Sticky Rice?